mazlo/lodcc/README.md

 ##### Prepare several RDF datasets for graph-analysis in parallel

-`python lodcc/lodcc.py --prepare-graph --from-db --use-datasets core education-data-gov-uk webisalod --threads 3`
+`python -m graph.main --prepare-graph --from-db --use-datasets core education-data-gov-uk webisalod --threads 3`

 This command will download (if not present), transform (if necessary), and prepare an edgelist ready to be read as graph-structure. `--from-db` loads the appropriate formats and urls from database configured in `db.properties`.

 ##### Run analysis on several prepared RDF datasets in parallel

-`python lodcc/lodcc.py --build-graph --from-file core education-data-gov-uk webisalod --threads 2 --threads-openmp 8 --features diameter --print-stats`
+`python -m graph.main --build-graph --from-file core education-data-gov-uk webisalod --threads 2 --threads-openmp 8 --features diameter --print-stats`

 This command loads the edgelists of the three given datasets `--from-file`, 2 in parallel.
 For each of them a graph-structure is created and the `diameter` feature is computed.
 Results will be printed to standard out.